<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div></div></div></div>

-</div><p>The post <a href="https://dataofafrica.com/african-ports-the-new-battle-for-logistics-performance/">African ports: the new battle for logistics performance</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/african-ports-the-new-battle-for-logistics-performance/">African ports: the new battle for logistics performance</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+</div><p>The post <a href="https://dataofafrica.com/morocco-a-strategic-catalyst-for-african-transformation/">Morocco, a strategic catalyst for African transformation</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/morocco-a-strategic-catalyst-for-african-transformation/">Morocco, a strategic catalyst for African transformation</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></content:encoded>